alejandrodiazz/Gameified6835FinalProject/README.md

 Notes:

+These notes are for a Mac OS.
+This repository will work on any OS, it just requires python and a few packages.
+The commands for linux are likely 'pip install' instead of 'brew install', and on windows, a zip download is probably required.

 I had to run "brew install mpg321" to download the command for the audio text to speech to work.

 It is likely you may have to install several libraries/packages via pip install or some equivalent.
 But you should be prompted to do so.